Medication Assisted Drug Rehab Programs

 Therapies Used with MAT Addiction Treatment

-Just as there are a variety of medications that go along with a Medication Assisted Drug Rehab Treatment Program, the same idea is behind the therapeutic side of this treatment type.
+Just as there are a variety of medications that go along with a Medication Assisted drug rehab Programs, the same idea is behind the therapeutic side of this treatment type.
 MAT stands for Medication Assisted Therapy, so the idea behind any type of long term medicated maintenance program is to have it correlate directly with the therapy that is being received.

 Some of the most common therapeutic programming we offer at Stepping Sober Recovery Center for addiction treatment are cognitive behavioral health (CBH), co-occurring disorder treatment, EMDR Trauma, couples therapy, family systems, pet therapy, art therapy, recreational therapy, these therapies are in group and individual settings.

-How Do the 12 Steps and MAT Coexist?
+How Do the 12 Steps of Recovery and MAT Coexist?

 There is a saying in AA that says, “AA members should not give medical advice to each other.”
 This has been a philosophy that has been around since the beginning of AA and the other 12-Step programs.
 If anyone, at anytime in the rooms has a negative outlook of MAT Treatment, that is the only response that should be given.